 Up to this point you have learnt about solving one equation with one unknown (represented by a letter).
 To solve the equation you find the value of the unknown.
 Simultaneous equations allow you to find two unknowns, as long as you have two equations and both have the same two unknowns.
 The two equations are solved simultaneously (at the same time) to find the values of both unknowns.

 You need to learn two methods to solve simultaneous equations for GCSE maths: the elimination method and the substitution method.
 I have set out guides to both methods below, including some examples.
 I’ve written in key parts of working that you need to show the examiner.
 You will use the elimination method most often, so let’s start there.
+You can also find more great revision guides and questions on our free resources page.

 Simultaneous Equations – Elimination Method